defualt/resume/HOW-TO.markdown

 ## Intro
 Markdown is a simple way to write and update documents with presentational formatting like resumes.
 To be able to control these documents, you need to learn how to write markdown, and you need a way to convert it into useful formats like pdf, docx, and html.

+Writing your resume in markdown and using the process described below lets you write it once, and output .docx, .pdf, HTML, and other formats.
+So you can update your resume and send a docx to your recruiters, post an HTML version to your website, and put markdown version on your GitHub.

 ## Learn markdown (It's not that hard)

 [Read a little about it](http://en.wikipedia.org/wiki/Markdown)